SamuelGUILLOTON/api-konfort/readme.md

 ## KONFORT API

 ### what is konfort
-**Konfort** is an video project management application who had to purpose simplicity in order to manage video feadback
+**Konfort** is an video project management application which looking for simplicity

 ### install konfort api
 Run api :